iral-ntua/FAST_LIO_LOCALIZATION/README.md

 3. approximate_init_pose: Initial guess of starting pose according to the frame of the initial map (it needs to be realatively close to the actual pose so that the icp converges to a precise solution).

 ## Real-World Applications
 The vehicle must remain static until the map is loaded and the pose initialization is finished.
-Once the initialization is finished the ros parameter start_mission is set to true.
+Once the initialization is finished the ros parameter "start_mission" is set to true.

 ## FAST-LIO
 **FAST-LIO** (Fast LiDAR-Inertial Odometry) is a computationally efficient and robust LiDAR-inertial odometry package.
 It fuses LiDAR feature points with IMU data using a tightly-coupled iterated extended Kalman filter to allow robust navigation in fast-motion, noisy or cluttered environments where degeneration occurs.
 Our package address many key issues: